-Berkeley Castle is a beautiful and historic Castle, begun in 1117 and still remains the home of the Berkeley family.
-It is a great day-out for all the family, hosting special events on bank holidays and during school holidays.
+Berkeley Castle is a beautiful and historic Castle, begun in 1154 and still the home of the Berkeley family.
+It is a great day-out for all the family, hosting special events during school holidays and throughout the year.

-The Castle is steeped in nearly 1000 years of British history and is best known as the scene of the brutal murder of Edward II in 1327 and for being besieged by Cromwell’s troops in 1645.
-Over 24 generations of Berkeley’s have gradually transformed a Norman fortress into the lovely home it is today.
+The Castle, which dominates the Vale of Berkeley, is steeped in over 860 years of British history.
+It is best known as the scene of the brutal murder of Edward II in 1327 and for being besieged by Parliamentary troops in 1645.
+Over 24 generations of Berkeley’s have gradually transformed a Norman fortress into the lovely family home it is today.

-The state apartments contain magnificent collections of furniture, rare paintings by primarily English and Dutch masters, and tapestries.
-Some of the world famous Berkeley silver is on display in the Dining Room and many other rooms including the Great Hall, Morning Room and kitchens are available to view.
+The state apartments contain magnificent collections of furniture, rare paintings and English and continental tapestries.
+Some of the world famous Berkeley silver is on display in the Dining Room and many other rooms including the Great Hall, the Morning Room (the former mediaeval chapel, with its unique painted ceiling) and the kitchens are available to view.

 Berkeley Castle is located in the historic town of Berkeley which is located just off the A38 between Bristol & Gloucester on the edge of the Cotswolds.

 For further details on any aspect of the Castle contact the House Managers on 01453 810 303, or by e-mail firstname.lastname@example.org, www.berkeley-castle.com.